 - Emergency Power Supply: The steering gear system is to be provided with an additional power unit (hydraulic pump etc.) connected to the emergency power supply from the Emergency Generator, which shall be capable of turning the rudder from 15 degrees from one side to another side within 60 seconds with the vessel moving at a maximum service speed or 7 knots, whichever is greater

 As ships continued to grow in size and became faster, modern systems easing human effort were incorporated.
 Basically, there are two types of commonly used steering gear systems present:

 Though the system has undergone some major evolution, the basic physics of operation remains the same.

 The main control of the steering operations is given from the helm of any ship, similar to an automobile where the entire control of the vehicle’s “steer-ability” rests on the steering wheel of the driver.
 The ‘control force’ for turning is triggered off from the wheel at the helm, which reaches the steering gear system.

-A better illustration for the exact work sequence of in a simple rudder system is given in the following figure.
+A better illustration of the exact work sequence in a simple rudder system is given in the following figure.

 The rudder system consists of the following:

 - Other auxiliary equipment needed to apply turn the rudder by applying torque